 Fort Fisher Signal Complex

-The Federal signal tower behind Fort Fisher on the western end of the Union lines is a good study of how signal stations were used in multiple ways.
+The Federal signal tower behind Fort Fisher on the western end of the Union lines at Petersburg is a good study of how signal stations were used in multiple ways.

 The sketch below, done by topographic engineers, illustrates how Federal mappers used the signal tower and signal trees located on the parapets of Fort Welch and Fort Fisher to map the Confederate lines from a safe distance.
 The penciled lines represent lines of sight to various landmarks from the signal tower.

 The signal tree on the parapet of Fort Fisher can be seen on the left in the drawing below.

 The view was spectacular from the signal tower.
 The newspaper illustration below shows Fort Fisher, before the southern two bastions were constructed, and the U.S. and Confederate picket lines beyond, with the Confederate line and the city beyond that.
 Movement on the Boydton Plank Road and the South Side Railroad could also be observed from the tower.